-All types of recycling may be mixed together and placed in a single container; no sorting is needed.
-Remember to Wash-n-Squash first!
 All items must fit into the bin with the lid closed.
-Items placed outside the bin will NOT be picked up.
+Items placed outside the bin normally will not be picked up.

 The 64-gallon wheeled carts are designed to be picked up and unloaded by automated arms attached to Waste Management trucks.